UmassJin/Leetcode/Design/OS_concepts/Cloud_Computing/NonSQL_Cassandra_Chord.md

      * Instead of using the finger table, Coordinator need to know all the keys store in which nodes (include the duplicate nodes),

+   * Partitionar:
+      * A mapping from key to server
-   * Partitionar: which find the servers to the particular key in the coordinator
+      * which find the servers to the particular key in the coordinator

   * Replication Strategy (two options)
       * A. SimpleStrategy